jeremija/amd-page-loader/README.md

     bower install amd-page-loader

-Currently `requirejs` is listed as a dependency but any AMD loader should do.
+Currently `requirejs` is listed as a dependency, but any AMD loader should do.

 #Usage